EnHawk/Ravebot/README.md

      */

     "GUILD_ID": "<(OPTIONAL)>",
-    /* This is optional which means you don't actually change it.
+    /* This is optional which means you don't actually have to change it.
-     * Unless you want to register an application (/) command in a specific guild.
+     * Unless you want to register application (/) command in a specific guild.
      */

     "DB_URI": "<DATABASE_URI>"